elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 ```
 This alert type form becomes available, when the card of `Example Alert Type` is selected.
 Each expression word here is `EuiExpression` component and implement the basic aggregation, grouping and comparison methods.
-Expression components, which can be embed to different alert types is described here [Common expression components](#common-expression-components).
+Expression components, which can be embed to different alert types are described here [Common expression components](#common-expression-components).

 3. Define alert type params validation using the property of `AlertTypeModel` `validate`:
 ```